Congresswoman Yvette D. Clarke

 Congresswoman Yvette D. Clarke, a Brooklyn native proud of her Jamaican heritage, attended the New York City public schools, graduated from Oberlin College, and was a recipient of the prestigious APPAM/Sloan Fellowship in Public Policy and Policy Analysis.

 She succeeded her pioneering mother, former City Council Member Dr. Una S. T. Clarke, making them the first mother-daughter succession in the history of the City Council.

 As an activist, a community organizer and now as a legislator, Congresswoman Clarke’s boldness, compassion and love for the people has allowed her to become an effective leader and an outspoken advocate on numerous issues of great importance to her constituents.

-In the 114th Congress, Congresswoman Clarke serves on the Energy and Commerce Committee, responsible for consumer protection, food safety, energy development, public health, communications, the environment, and interstate and international commerce.
+In the 115th Congress, Congresswoman Clarke serves on the Energy and Commerce Committee, the Committee on Homeland Security.
+She was elected as Vice Chair of the full Energy and Commerce Committee on January 15th, 2019.

 Congresswoman Clarke currently resides in the neighborhood where she grew up, in the Flatbush section of Brooklyn.